avivm-lang/akeyless-github-action/README.md

 #### Parsed Output

-If you set `generate-separate-output: true`, the job will automatically create a separate output for every key in the dynamic secret.
+If you set `generate-separate-output: true`, the job will automatically create a separate output for every key in the dynamic/rotated secret.
 This is extremely useful if you do not want to manually parse it, or if you need to immediately use an output's value in a subsequent step.

 For example, a SQL server dynamic secret will provide **id**, **user**, **ttl_in_minutes** and **password** values.